xapp-ai/documentation/docs/studio/export-import.md

 ## Sample File

-Below is a sample file that contains a partial export.
+You can see a full export here: https://templates.xapp.ai/assistant.json

+Below, is a partial version of the above to help illustrate the format.

 ```json
 {